Tourists and Tasters Take Up Wine in Chile

 Felipe Denoso (ph), leader of the regional grape growers, predicts that some farmers will go under this year.
 He buttonholes the new agriculture minister, but admits to feeling like the skunk at the garden party.

-Mr. FELIPE DENOSO (Wine maker): (Speaking foreign language)
+FELIPE DENOSO: (Speaking foreign language)

-McCARTHY: Yes, he says, but this was our chance.
+MCCARTHY: Yes, he says, but this was our chance.

 Disputes aside, the appeal of Chilean wine has never been bigger.
 Thousands of tourists step off cruise ships into vineyards such as this 150-year-old winery on the outskirts of Santiago.
 In the cool, cavernous cellar, Americans opine on the virtues of screw caps.
 A Swiss couple admits to preferring Chilean wine over French.
 And Mexicans and Italians lean in to hear a 30-something guide tout the health secrets of red wine, Chilean and otherwise.